Astra-Alliance/astra-alliance.github.io/_posts/2015-09-23-astra-nqt-enhancement-2015-16.md

 Professor Claxton is also an internationally renowned writer, consultant and academic specialising in creativity, education and the mind.
 He has a double first in Natural Science from Cambridge, a doctorate in cognitive psychology from Oxford and is a Fellow of the British Psychological Society.
 He is perhaps best known for his work on Building Learning Power, which aims to develops students' portable learning habits, prepare young people for a lifetime of learning and enhance students' progress and schools' results.
 The concept emerged during the 1980s and 90s as a way of describing the form of intelligence possessed by someone who, to quote Jean Piaget's phrase;

 > "knows what to do when they don't know what to do."

 NQTs WILL ALSO BE ASKED TO PRESENT THEIR REFLECTIONS FOLLOWING THE WIGT SESSION (on 14th January) TO THEIR PEERS via a poster presentation.

 ##ASTRA NQT CELEBRATION AFTERNOON
 ####1st JULY 2015

-With the temperatures set to soar to around 35 degrees on Wednesday 1st July 2015, we soon realised that the **hot buffet** on offer for our 22 Astra NQTs (newly qualified teachers) to celebrate their achievements over the year had taken on a new, and quite literal, meaning!
+With the temperatures set to soar to around 35 degrees on Wednesday 1st July 2015, we soon realised that the __hot buffet__ on offer for our 22 Astra NQTs (newly qualified teachers) to celebrate their achievements over the year had taken on a new, and quite literal, meaning!

-However, despite the heat outside, our 22 NQTs inside were cool under the "pressure" to deliver their **mini-research presentations** from their NQT year in five minutes on topics as diverse as the use of technology to the challenges of differentiation.
-Arriving at 1pm for a lunch and having time to **network as well as evaluate the Enhancement course**, conversations were lively and the mood understandably positive: after all, they had all flourished and survived not only their first year as 'proper' teachers, but also been our **inaugural cohort of the Astra Enhancement programme**!
+However, despite the heat outside, our 22 NQTs inside were cool under the "pressure" to deliver their __mini-research presentations__ from their NQT year in five minutes on topics as diverse as the use of technology to the challenges of differentiation.
+Arriving at 1pm for a lunch and having time to __network as well as evaluate the Enhancement course__, conversations were lively and the mood understandably positive: after all, they had all flourished and survived not only their first year as 'proper' teachers, but also been our __inaugural cohort of the Astra Enhancement programme__!

 ![image alt text]({{ site.url }}/public/assets/1fIvA8L-MV9feCjlPQXkQxSnylWCzrn8d-TdPE_bzezY-image_1.jpg)

-**_Because we're happy: the DCGS Astra team and NQTS_**
+__Because we're happy: the DCGS Astra team and NQTS__

 ##Why Astra NQT Enhancement?

-As a programme of **two half days and 5 twilight sessions, run at no cost and no profit**, the sessions covered a **wide range of non-subject specific pedagogical topics**, from assessment for learning to higher order thinking skills and behaviour management.
-These sessions were **hosted at different Astra schools.** NQTs, in a wide range of secondary subject areas, were encouraged to team up in triads to **observe each other teach **across schools as well as **complete a mini research project **into an aspect of their own practice.
+As a programme of __two half days and 5 twilight sessions, run at no cost and no profit__, the sessions covered a __wide range of non-subject specific pedagogical topics__, from assessment for learning to higher order thinking skills and behaviour management.
+These sessions were __hosted at different Astra schools__.
+NQTs, in a wide range of secondary subject areas, were encouraged to team up in triads to **observe each other teach **across schools as well as __complete a mini research project__ into an aspect of their own practice.

-The results and evaluation evidence is both compelling and powerful, with one NQT commenting, "**_meeting other NQT students (including those from my own school) and sharing practice and experiences, as well as positive support from Astra organisers_**" as being particular highlights.
+The results and evaluation evidence is both compelling and powerful, with one NQT commenting;

+> __meeting other NQT students (including those from my own school) and sharing practice and experiences, as well as positive support from Astra organisers__ as being particular highlights.

-To ensure all participants felt suitably inspired for the years of teaching and leadership ahead, we were also joined by our keynote speaker, **John Neal from Ashridge Business School**, who spoke in an animated and thought-provoking way about the **importance of knowing your own strengths and weaknesses**.
-As a sports psychologist, his message of the **power of the perceptions and the importance of self-reflection** received a hearty round of applause, with many NQTs 'buzzing' with new ideas and inspiration.
+To ensure all participants felt suitably inspired for the years of teaching and leadership ahead, we were also joined by our keynote speaker, __John Neal from Ashridge Business School__, who spoke in an animated and thought-provoking way about the __importance of knowing your own strengths and weaknesses__.
+As a sports psychologist, his message of the __power of the perceptions and the importance of self-reflection__ received a hearty round of applause, with many NQTs 'buzzing' with new ideas and inspiration.